The Rush Family (or Juncaceae) and their uses

 Well; ‘all the proof is in the flower’ of course but you have to look close-up in order to see that as from a distance they will look similar!

-Two beautiful illustrated websites are by Lizzie Harper and also see Wayne’s Word about Flower Terminology.
+Two beautiful illustrated websites are by Lizzie Harper and on Wikipedia.
 A good flora is always helpful of course and you can find a recommended book list and links in my previous post on Cyperaceae.
 A website I often use, if you are regularly following my blog, is the Leicestershire and Rutland based Naturespot.
 This is a most useful, descriptive and active site showing many good photographs!

 This family only has 2 genera: Juncus or Rushes and Luzula or Wood-rushes.